Scattershot Symphony – The Music of Peter Link

 Mornin’ Thyme.
 You have a nice day too.

-This series, Havin’ A Talk With God, is a preview of a new Podcast Musical set to premiere in September 2022.
+Our new mini-series, Havin’ A Talk With God, is a prelude to a new Podcast Musical set to premiere in September 2022 …

 We’ll be presentin’ this weekly, an’ doncha worry none, each episode won’t take ya’ more ‘an 5 or 6 minutes a shot.
 Along the way we promise lots a’ food for thought, a lotta laughs, an’ even a revelation or two regardin’ your own life.